<x-flickr> - custom Polymer element

 attributes="apikey tag amount"

-Here we are defining the attributes that our Custom Element can later on use.
+Here we’re defining the attributes our Custom Element can accept.

-After this we can setup a template block - this is the bit where you can add styling to the Custom Element.
-I'll get back to this bit in a moment.
+After this, we set up a template block for styling the Custom Element.
+I’ll come back to that in a moment.

 <polymer-jsonp